librz/all-about-typescript/object-of-objects.md

   return lang?.Name || '-';
 }

-// use it like an enum (no weekly typed magic values in your code) console.log(Languages.Go.Value, Languages.Go.Name);
+// use it like an enum (no magic values in your code) console.log(Languages.Go.Value, Languages.Go.Name);
 ```